CLICK HERE FOR INDEX PAGE

 An example of girders bolted together can be seen below.
 The girders in diagram ‘A’ have been made slightly transparent so that the bolts penetrating both girders can be seen.
 Diagram ‘B’ shows the girders and bolts as they are normally seen.

-A TYPICAL TRIANGULATED (BOX GIRDER) BRIDGE
+A TYPICAL TRIANGULATED - TRUSS BRIDGE

 Normally bridges and other structures made from prefabricated steel are bolted together even though it is expected that they will be permanent structures.
 Fixing girders together with bolts is faster, more efficient and safer than using ‘red’ hot steel rivets (See construction of the Empire State Building).